heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Node-pressure Eviction.md

 ### Eviction thresholds[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#eviction-thresholds)

 You can specify custom eviction thresholds for the kubelet to use when it makes eviction decisions.
-You can configure [soft](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#soft-eviction-thresholds) and [hard](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#hard-eviction-thresholds) eviction thresholds.
+You can configure [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#soft-eviction-thresholds) and [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#hard-eviction-thresholds) eviction thresholds.

 Eviction thresholds have the form `[eviction-signal][operator][quantity]`, where:

-- `eviction-signal` is the [eviction signal](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#eviction-signals) to use.
+- `eviction-signal` is the [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#eviction-signals) to use.
-- `operator` is the [relational operator](https://en.wikipedia.org/wiki/Relational_operator#Standard_relational_operators) you want, such as `<` (less than).
+- `operator` is the [](https://en.wikipedia.org/wiki/Relational_operator#Standard_relational_operators) you want, such as `<` (less than).
 - `quantity` is the eviction threshold amount, such as `1Gi`.
 The value of `quantity` must match the quantity representation used by Kubernetes.
 You can use either literal values or percentages (`%`).

 For example, if a node has 10GiB of total memory and you want trigger eviction if the available memory falls below 1GiB, you can define the eviction threshold as either `memory.available<10%` or `memory.available<1Gi` (you cannot use both).